hdsdi3g/prodlib/README.md

-# ProdLib: All libs and parent projects for production
+# ProdLib: all libs and parent projects for production

 Please use Maven and Java 11 for build and test.

+All is tested on Windows 10 and Linux.
+Should be ok on macOS.

 [![Java CI with Maven](https://github.com/hdsdi3g/prodlib/actions/workflows/maven-package.yml/badge.svg)](https://github.com/hdsdi3g/prodlib/actions/workflows/maven-package.yml)